divvybloc/payments-healthcare-marketplace/README.md

   - **Divine Nine Member**: She is an active member of **Delta Sigma Theta Sorority, Inc.**, part of the Divine Nine, which plays a significant role in her leadership and community service efforts.
   - **Problem**: Indigo requires a platform that supports veterinary professionals and wellness entrepreneurs in establishing online businesses for niche animal care markets, including pharmacy services and preventive care solutions.

+### 6. **Charge Description Manager (New Persona)**:
+  - **Name**: Greg
+  - **Age**: 53
+  - **Sex**: Male
+  - **Race**: African American
+  - **Education**: Bachelor of Science in Community Health from the University of Illinois at Urbana-Champaign and Master of Education in Policy Studies from the University of Illinois at Chicago.
+  - **Affiliations**:
+    - Member of **Apostolic Faith Church of Chicago (AFC)**
+    - Member of **Kappa Alpha Psi Fraternity, Inc.**
+  - **Profession**: Charge Description Manager (CDM) at UI Health, responsible for maintaining the hospital’s charge description master (CDM), a central database of all billable items and services in the healthcare facility.
+Greg oversees the integrity of the CDM, ensuring that all medical procedures, supplies, medications, and other services are accurately coded for billing and revenue cycle management.
+  - **Problem**: Greg is tasked with managing complex medical billing data and ensuring that new charge codes, such as those for medical procedures like "biopsy soft tissue of the neck and thorax," are accurately built, priced, and integrated into the hospital's billing system (Epic).
+He faces challenges in maintaining regulatory compliance and ensuring that charges for physician and hospital portions are correctly billed on two separate claims: UB-04 for the hospital portion and CMS-1500 for physicians, laboratories, and pharmacies.

 ## Technology Stack
 - **Smart Contracts**: For managing secure transactions and data integrity.